DanFMoore/react-tutorial/README.md

 In the browser, the main entry point method which calls `ReactDOM.render`, is exported as `render` from `example.js`.
 This is made accessible as a window method in `src/index.js`, which is used as the entry script for `webpack`.
 This is all compiled into `public/scripts/bundle.js` which is what the browser includes.
 The settings for the `webpack` are found in `webpack.config.js`; several libraries like React itself and the markdown parser are set to be externals, which means they are not bundled up so that the browser can load those from a CDN (Content Delivery Network).

-On the browse, `example.js` itself is `require`d, after the `node-jsx` module is set up, in order that the JSX syntax can be understood. `example.js` also exports a `renderServer` which returns a static string after calling `ReactDOMServer.renderToString` from the `react-dom/server` module.
+On the browser, `example.js` itself is `require`d, after the `node-jsx` module is set up, in order that the JSX syntax can be understood. `example.js` also exports a `renderServer` which returns a static string after calling `ReactDOMServer.renderToString` from the `react-dom/server` module.
 The route for `/` simply calls this method and passes it as a variable to the `views/index.html` view.

 ## To use